5T33Z0/OC-Little-Translated/README.md

 - Rewrote whole sections which were confusing/misleading (`ACPI` and `USB Port Mapping` for example)
 - Added missing descriptions
 - Added further explanations where necessary
-- Added new content (Added USB Port Mapping via ACPI to Chapter 3, added Chapters 7 to 10 and the whole Appendix section)
+- Added new content (USB Port Mapping via ACPI to Chapter 3, Chapters 7 to 10 and the whole Appendix section)

 **NOTE**: Due to the fact that I don't speak Chinese the translation might not be 100% accurate.
 </details>